concur1/pl_compare/README.md

 │ column   ┆ base_format ┆ compare_format │
 │ ---      ┆ ---         ┆ ---            │
 │ str      ┆ str         ┆ str            │
+If you find your self writing various SQL/Dataframe operations to try and quanitfy and understand the differences between two tables then this tool can help you.
 ╞══════════╪═════════════╪════════════════╡
-└─ you find your self writing various SQL/Dataframe operations to try and quanitfy and understand the differences between two tables────If ??? is your problem, pl_comparthen this tool can help you.

 │ Example2 ┆ Utf8        ┆ Int64          │
 │ Example3 ┆ null        ┆ Int64          │
 └──────────┴─────────────┴────────────────┘